Urunov/upcoding/index.md

+## How to become top `Company Developer`
+   * as Google, Facebook, Microsoft, Oracle etc.

+Let's start scratch to professional in the `IT area`.

+###  Resource:
-## Cracking the Code Interview:  189 Programming Questions & Solutions.
+1. Cracking the Code Interview:  189 Programming Questions & Solutions.
 Book published by Gayle 6th edition.

 ------

-You can use the [editor on GitHub](https://github.com/Urunov/upcoding/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.